livingdocsIO/documentation/README.md

 [» The Livingdocs architecture](http://blog.livingdocs.io/articles/1739)

-## A Livingdocs consumer
+## Getting started

-### Create your very first Livingdocs design
+### Create a Livingdocs design

-A design defines the visual output of your documents and the components that users can layout in the Livingdocs editor.
-You can fully adapt Livingdocs to your CI using your existing CSS design.
+A design defines the components that can be used in your documents.
+As well as the CSS to style these components.
+Both HTML and CSS are fully customizable.

 [» Learn how to create a Livingdocs design](design/create_designs.md)

-### Use the API to get your design up and running
+### Upload your design

-Uploading a design is still very beta.
+Uploading a design is still in beta.
 It can be done though and testing out Livingdocs with your very own design is just more fun.
 This description assumes that you are using the Livingdocs Beta service.
 For custom installations other workflows might apply.

 [» Take the challenge to upload a design](./design/upload.md)

-### A frontend app using the REST API
+### Create a frontend app that features your documents

 A frontend app takes your Livingdocs documents to the world.
 You can write your frontend apps in any technology you like and for whatever purpose you like (blog, newspaper, native app, you name it).